 Rules Engine allows you to create folders and organize your rules in folders.
 By default, Gainsight provides you a folder known as Uncategorized.
 You cannot delete this folder.
 By default, all the rules are part of this folder.
 If you do not specify a folder while creating a new rule, the rule becomes part of Uncategorized folder.
 All the folders are displayed in the left pane on the Rules List page.
 The folder to which a Rule belongs to is displayed against the Rule Name.

 All the folders including the Uncategorized folder are part of the Home folder.
-Home is the master folder which contains all the folders.
+Home is the master folder that contains all the folders.
 You cannot store a rule under the Home folder directly.
 You can only create folders under the Home folder.
 You cannot nest folders under the Uncategorized folder.

 You can create new folders and move the existing rules into the new folder.
 You can nest a folder in another folder; up to a single level of nesting is allowed.
 You can perform the following tasks with folders.